sarisabban/MiraMar/README.md

 |Moving clockwise            | Int +1         |If the Cα if moving away from the start poisition before the switch and towards the start position after the switch|
 |Moving anti-clockwise       | Int -1         |If the Cα if moving towards the start poisition before the switch and away from the start position after the switch|

-`python3 MolecularTetris.py -p` to manually play the game
+`python3 MolecularTetris.py -p` to manually play the game.
+Follow on screen instructions.

-`python3 MolecularTetris.py -rl` to train a reinforcement learning agent (PPO using PyTorch and Tainshou)
+`python3 MolecularTetris.py -rl` to train a reinforcement learning agent (PPO using PyTorch and Tainshou).

-`python3 MolecularTetris.py -rlp policy.pth` to have the reinforcement learning agent play the game using the *policy.pth* policy file
+`python3 MolecularTetris.py -rlp policy.pth` to have the reinforcement learning agent play the game using the *policy.pth* policy file.